stabenfeldt/mesh-numbers/README.md

 ```

-## Running commands in a container
+## Running commands in a Swarm cluster on DigitalOcean
 E.g running rake db:migrate
 First, figure out which server the container is running on.
 Here we're looking for the one hosting the website.